-The Add hypervisor page appears.
+The Configure Hypervisor page appears.

-For Tenancy ocid, enter the OCID for the tenant.
+In Tenancy ocid, enter the OCID for the tenant.

-For User ocid, enter the OCID for the admin user for the hypervisor.
+In User ocid, enter the OCID for the admin user for the hypervisor.

-For Finger print, enter the fingerprint for the private key.
+In Finger print, enter the fingerprint for the private key.

-For Private key filename, enter the file name for the private key.
+In Private key filename, enter the file name for the private key.

-For Private keys password, enter the password for the private key.
+In Private keys password, enter the password for the private key.